antoniocgj/MOSFHET/README.md

 - Public Key compression using randomness seed [[14]](10.1007/s00145-019-09319-x).

 - BFV-like multiplication [[3]](https://link.springer.com/chapter/10.1007/978-3-030-92078-4_23).

+- Bootstrap using Galois Automorphism [[15]](https://eprint.iacr.org/2022/198.pdf), adapted to TFHE and optimized for an all-odd case.

 For more details, see our [paper](https://eprint.iacr.org/2022/515).
+It considers the [initial commit (0d58320559)]( https://github.com/antoniocgj/MOSFHET/tree/0d5832055900d1376f7dadbbf5093b911e96a7fc) of the library in this repository.

 ## Build

 By default, we use the AVX-512 version of SPQLIOS for fast polynomial arithmetic.
 It requires [AVX-512 support](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX-512).
-You can use the option `FFT_LIB` to specify other libraries.
+You can use the option `FFT_LIB` to specify other libraries, and the option `A_PRGN` to choose the PRNG used to generate/expand `a` (options are: `shake`, `vaes`, `xoshiro`, and `no`).

 Default compilation (using AVX-512 SPQLIOS):